 The fix is typically a well-draining potting mix, preferably containing peat moss or coco coir, and a balanced watering schedule.

 Give the top few inches of potting soil a chance to dry out between waterings, and be sure the pot has drainage holes (nobody likes soggy feet, right?).
 If you suspect overwatering, you might need to repot in fresh, dry soil and cut back on the watering frequency.
 Keep an eye on your plant’s progress, and it should bounce back in no time!

 Pests and Diseases

-Even though Philodendron Brandtianum diseases and pests aren’t as common as common as with some other houseplants, they can still run into a few problems, including spider mites and root rot.
+Even though Philodendron brandtianum diseases and pests aren’t as common as with some other houseplants, they can still run into a few problems, including spider mites and root rot.
 If this happens, you’re not the first to deal with it, and there are tried and true solutions.

 Although our Philodendron brandtianum friend isn’t super pest-prone, spider mites can be real troublemakers when plants get dry (they hate water).
 These little critters are super tiny and love to hang out on the undersides of leaves, sipping away at the plant’s sap.